Gaspar de Guzmán, Count-Duke of Olivares: Rise to power

 Olivares was born in Rome in 1587, where his father, Enrique de Guzmán, 2nd Count of Olivares, from one of Spain's oldest noble families, was the Spanish ambassador.
 His mother died young, and his father brought him up under a strict parental regime.
+While in Rome, Olivares appointed Tomás Fernández de Medrano to serve in his service from 1582 to 1590.
 He returned to Spain in 1599, and became student rector at Salamanca University.
 By background, he was both a man of letters and well trained in arms.
 During the reign of King Philip III, he was appointed to a post in the household of the heir apparent, Philip, by his maternal uncle Don Baltasar de Zúñiga, a key foreign policy advisor to Phillip III, who himself had already established a significant influence over the young prince.
 Olivares in turn rapidly became the young prince's most trusted advisor.

 When Philip IV ascended the throne in 1621, at the age of sixteen, he showed his confidence in Olivares by ordering that all papers requiring the royal signature should first be sent to the count-duke; despite this, Olivares, then aged 34, had no real experience of administration.